arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 </div>
 ***

-2. MRNs are preferred for use as both the local biosample and/or participant id and the authoritative id.
+2. True or False: MRNs are preferred for use as both the local biosample and/or participant id and the authoritative id.

 [( )] TRUE
 [(X)] FALSE
 ***
 <div class = "answer">